-Hunter Puckett is a junior health science major, pre-professional emphasis, from Springfield, Missouri.
+Hunter Puckett is a health science major, pre-professional emphasis, from Springfield, Missouri.
 He also is an Honors College student and plans to attend medical school after graduation.

 Hunter’s advice for new students is to get involved at Mizzou.